Panoramic view of the battlefield leading towards Passchendaele, Ypres, August 1917

 Talbot Kelly was wounded on 5 August 1917 during the Passchendaele fighting.
 He was standing and talking to another officer when a shell burst nearby.
 Initially he appeared to have survived unscathed, but the force of the blast had actually caused internal damage and he was sent home to recover.
 He later wrote of the incident: 'One does not hear the shell that gets one.
 If the ground had not been a bog and as soft as it was it is absolutely certain that I would have been blown to bits.'
 He returned to serve on the Western Front in April 1918.

-Richard continued his military career after the Armistice, but he also continued to work as an artist.
+Talbot Kelly continued his military career after the Armistice, but he also continued to work as an artist.
 He left the army in 1929 to become Director of Art at his old school in Rugby.
 He became particularly known for his paintings of birds.
-He served again during the Second World War as Chief Instructor at the War Office Camouflage Development and Training Centre in Farnham.
+He served again during the World War Two (1939-1945) as Chief Instructor at the War Office Camouflage Development and Training Centre in Farnham.
 He died in June 1971.

 NAM Accession Number